 Server-Based application used to set up and configure the EVS servers.
 The short form is 'Server-Based application' in this user manual.
 This is accessible from the EVS Server itself when it has been started.

 SLSM camera

 Also called Supermotion cameras.
-These are cameras that record at a frame rate from 2 to 16 times higher than the normal frame rate of 25 fps (PAL) or 30 fps (NTSC).
+These are cameras that record at a frame rate from 2 to 16 times higher than the normal frame rate of 25 frames/sec (PAL) or 29.97 frames/sec (NTSC).